orbitalchicken/Roadmap/README.md

         Other operating systems I’ve tried has worked Zorin Os works
         Ubuntu works"
-    - I confirm the problem with bumblebee.
+        I confirm the problem with bumblebee.
 It does not start with mdm but well with any other display manager (lightdm, gdm,…)
     - Enable remote logins via XDMCP causes Xauthority error dialog on login.

-4 mintInstall
+3 mintInstall
 -------------

     - mintinstall navigation broken in breadcrumb when going to reviews/screenshots
     - mintinstall freezes at startup
-    - No explanatory password sentence
     - "It all looks great again, but I can’t get the software manager to work.
         It hangs in the startup-screen, saying it is gathering information on packages.
         Cinnamon 64"